RobbyMoeyaert/DellCommandUpdate_MCC/README.md

 # DellCommandUpdate_MCC
-Integrate Dell Command Update with Microsoft Connected Cache
+An unofficial method to integrate Dell Command Update with Microsoft Connected Cache
 ## Getting Started

 This guide will detail how to set up this particular integration between Dell Command Update and a Microsoft Connected Cache